A. J. Turner: Music teacher

 Turner could play many instruments.
 An 1860 advert for his services reads, "Teaches Piano, Guitar, Flute, Violin, &c, &c; also Ballad Singing".
 An 1896 ad reads, "Prof. A. J. Turner respectfully solicits a class of young people of both sexes in music ...
 Instruments: violin, piano, guitar, mandolin, cello and cornet."
+One source reads "Prof. Turner seems perfectly at home in the business of music.
+With the facility of the ready artist, he passes from instrument to instrument, as if the whole armory of the muse of song, from the harp to the organ, were his playthings."
+Turner could even play a recognizable tune on a common tin dinner horn.

 He tuned pianos, and was also an agent for the sale of Knabe and Stieff pianos.

 Wesleyan Female Institute

 Turner's first job in Staunton was teaching vocal and instrumental music at the Wesleyan Female Institute, next to the Methodist Church, and across from Trinity Episcopal Church.
 (Note: Many of the best-known composers of the time taught similarly at private girls schools, including George Root and Charles Grobe.)

 Deaf, Dumb, and Blind Institute

 Turner taught music at Staunton's Deaf, Dumb, and Blind Institute (pictured).

-Turner was appointed professor of music at the Deaf, Dumb, and Blind Institute in November 1866, teaching the blind pupils until the 1890s.
+Turner was appointed professor of music at the Deaf, Dumb, and Blind Institute in November 1866, replacing William C. Graham.
+Turner taught the blind pupils until the 1890s.
 (Note: His salary was increased $200 in 1871.)
 He "evolved many of the methods now in vogue for giving blind children a musical education."
 One account of the institute's annual concert praises the pupils for "a high degree of musical taste and talent".